trevorlitsey/firestore-learning-resources/rest-vs-firestore.md

 # Rest vs. Firestore

 A quick table of common queries written in both REST and Firestore.
+If you don't love this viewing format you can also [view as csv](https://docs.google.com/spreadsheets/d/13y4WdoTO0v573a-aylmiNgiYjKulfVGsljn3TskCMe4/edit#gid=0).

 <table class="table table-bordered table-hover table-condensed">
 <thead><tr><th title="Field #1">Func</th>